The ultimate adrenaline rush: 7 tips for a hardcore riding holiday - Horse & Hound

-In the market for a horsey getaway, but the idea of a gentle trek doesn’t appeal?
+In the market for horse riding holidays, but the idea of a gentle trek doesn’t appeal?
 If an adrenaline rush is what you’re after, try a fast-paced trail ride such as the Catalonia Extreme Trail.

 After surviving four days of intense riding at speed, over variable terrain including endless deserted beaches, wooded paths and rolling farmland — plus a whirl round a race track — Polly Bryan shares her top tips for embarking on a hardcore riding holiday…